 1. Gomorra by Roberto Saviano

-A book that reveals the reality of Campania area in Italy, the cruelity of one of the strongest mafias in the world.
-Italy and areas around Napoli are open for anyone to visit, but it is a rare case to witness some of these events as a tourist.
+A book that reveals the reality of Campania area in Italy, the cruelty of one of the strongest mafias in the world.
+Italy and areas around Neaples are open for anyone to visit, but it is a rare case to witness some of these events as a tourist.
 Mafia works very underground but still affects everyone’s life in the country, even abroad.
 The movie going with same title directed by Matteo Garrone gives a good support with images after reading the book.

 An official trailer of the movie Gomorra (2008), directed by Matteo Garrone.